My office phone is 806.371.5201, however, the easiest way to contact me is by Remind or messaging me through Blackboard.

 You can also contact the Legal Clinic, or the faculty member in charge of the educational program that you seek to enroll in.
 The further information you will receive will include notification to you of your right to request a criminal history evaluation letter from the licensing authority in order to clarify your particular situation.

-Learning Objectives: After completing this course, the student will be able to demonstrate knowledge of the following topics as evaluated by the faculty in the department/program:
+After completing this course, the student will be able to demonstrate the ability to:

 In order to receive your AC Connect Email, you must log in through AC Connect at https://acconnect.actx.edu .